vaibhav-dev1707/Cpp-Arena/README.md

 <hr>

 Cpp-Arena is structured collection of C++ programs, and a open playground for C++ learners, builders and problem-solvers.
-The project exploring Object-Oriented Programming, experimentig with STL or building small projects, the repository provides a structured enviourment to learn, practice and grow.
+The project exploring Object-Oriented Programming, experimenting with STL or building small projects, the repository provides a structured enviourment to learn, practice and grow.

 This repository serves as both: <hr>